Justice-akason/Modeling-the-Solar-System/README.md

   "How heavy is Jupiter?"

-#All of these questions are asking the same thing.
+All of these questions are asking the same thing.
 The function will return without a fail:

 "The mass of Jupiter is 1.8982×10^27 kg"

 The same logic applies to all other questions.

-##4.
-Handling Pluto Separately:
+4. Handling Pluto Separately:

 Since poor Pluto is often under a heated debate, the script includes a special case.
 If our user asks: